dbosk/introtools/modules/collaboration/tmate.md

 ## Assignment

-Set up a *remote* pair-programming environment with your lab partner.
+Set up a *remote* pair-programming environment with someone.
 (There's nothing to hand in, just take the opportunity to explore this now while you have the chance.)